MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 In the callback, set a few more settings, resize the WebView2  to fill 100% of the parent window, and display Bing.

-1. Copy the following code snippet and paste into `HelloWebView.cpp` after the `// <-- WebView2 sample code starts here -->` comment and before the `// <-- WebView2 sample code ends here -->` comment.
+1. Copy the following code and paste into `HelloWebView.cpp`.
+Paste the code after the `// <-- WebView2 sample code starts here -->` comment and before the `// <-- WebView2 sample code ends here -->` comment.

     ```cpp
     // 3 - Create a single WebView2 control in the parent window